MattyK-123/lumafont/README.md

 - `-d, --disable-output`: Disable saving the rendered images and luminance report.
 - `-p, --pretty-print`: Print the luminance report as a table instead of CSV.

+### Luminance Calculation

+The luminance of each character is calculated as follows:

+- Each character is rendered on a 1-bit image with a black background.
+- The rendered image is analyzed pixel by pixel.
+- The mean of all the pixels in the image is computed, where each pixel is either light (1) or dark (0).
+- The resulting value represents the ratio of light pixels to dark pixels, providing the luminance value.

+This method ensures that the luminance values are normalized and accurately represent the visual "brightness" of each character.

 ### Example:

 Render ASCII characters using `Arial.ttf`, save outputs to `./outputs`, and pretty print the luminance report: